 General Rules for Flying a Drone in Greece

 Based on our research and interpretation of the laws, here are the most important rules to know for flying a drone in Greece.

-- If you plan to fly 50 meters (164 feet) or more away, you must complete an application for each individual drone flight you plan to conduct.
+- You must complete an application for each individual drone flight you plan to conduct.
 You can find the application here.
 If your application is approved by the HCAA, you then must verify our identify and share your flight plans with the local police department.

 - Commercial pilots must obtain permission for all operations.
 More information can be found on this page on the HCAA website.

 - Drones may not be flown at night.

 - Drone operators who fly for commercial purposes or in the “Specific” or “Certified” category must have drone insurance.

 - Drone operators who fly for hobby or recreation only do not need drone insurance unless their drone weighs more than 4 kg, falling into the “Open-A2 category.”
 See Articles 7, 8, and 9 of this document from the HCAA for more information on UAS categories.

 - Drones may not weigh more than 25 kilograms (55 pounds).